DCCA online

 You have the right to rectification of inaccurate personal data concerning you without undue delay and you have the right to have incomplete personal data completed.

-The right to erasure of your data
+The right to erasure

-The right to restriction of processing of your data
+The right to restriction of processing

 In certain circumstances, you have the right to have our processing of your personal data restricted, e.g. while it is being investigated whether your data is correct or if the data is necessary to establish a legal claim.

 It is a high priority for the Danish Competition and Consumer Authority to protect citizens, companies and the Authority against unauthorized access, alteration, publication or destruction of the information we process.
-We pay particular attention to securing your data and therefore have a sufficient level of information security for all employees and business partners as well as in all of our IT resources, e.g. IT systems, hardware and electronic data media.
+We pay particular attention to securing your data, and we therefore have a sufficient level of information security for all employees and business partners as well as in all our IT resources, e.g. IT systems, hardware and electronic data media.

 You can complain to the Danish Data Protection Agency or the Danish courts about the Danish Competition and Consumer Authority’s processing of your personal data if you believe that the processing is in breach of the data protection regulation.
-You can find the Danish Data Protection Agency’s contact information at datatilsynet.dk.

 The Data Protection Officer can provide further information about the rules for data protection and guide you about your rights in relation to the processing of your personal data by the Danish Competition and Consumer Authority.